 In general, higher megapixel counts pick up much more detail than lower megapixel ones.
-The more megapixels, the more controllable detail is in an image.
-In post processing, this allows you to fine tune your edits even better.
+The more megapixels, the more controllable the details are in an image.
+In post-processing, this allows you to fine-tune your edits even better.
 Another perk is the ability to crop very tight and still print very big.

 The more megapixels, the more detail, and the less compression.
 This means you can crop more and fiddle with composition without risking anything.

-But higher megapixel count mean a larger file size.
+But a higher megapixel count means a larger file size.
 Make sure you stock up on a large SD or compact flash cards.

 The f/stop, also known as the aperture, tells you how wide the lens can open.
 The wider the aperture (smaller number), the more light it lets in and the shallower the depth of field.
 The smaller the aperture (larger number), the less light it lets in and the deeper the depth of field.

-If you are doing traditional tattoo photography in which the ink is the focus, you will need a lens free of distortion.
-Your key objective should be keeping the tattoo as true to the life version as possible.
+If you are doing traditional tattoo photography in which the ink is the focus, you will need a lens that is free of distortion.
+Your key objective should be keeping the tattoo as true to the real-life version as possible.
 Usually, you’ll want to go for a standard lens.

-I suggest using a fixed millimeter lens for standard tattoo photography.
+I suggest using a fixed millimetre lens for standard tattoo photography.
 A fixed lens is known to be much sharper and generally higher quality than a zoom lens.
-A 50mm is a great choice.
+A 50mm, for example, is a great choice.

 Fast lenses with shallow depths of field are great for isolating the tattoo as the sole subject.
 However, keep in mind that you don’t want the image to be so shallow that key details of the tattoo melt in a bokeh.

-If you’re looking to get into something a bit more creative that features tattoos as more of a personality accessory, you have more options.
+If you’re looking to get into something a bit more creative and feature tattoos as more of a personality accessory, you have more options.

-Wide angle lenses, as the name implies, have a much wider view than normal lenses.
-You can get super creative and play with angles and compositions.
-Wide angle lenses distort perspective, which makes for a cool effect.
+Wide-angle lenses, as the name implies, have a much wider view than normal lenses.
+Wide-angle lenses distort perspective, which makes for a cool effect.

-Also, fresh tattoos don’t look too grand in photographs.
-You’ll likely want to ask your subjects to wait for a few days before scheduling a photo session.
+Keep in mind that fresh tattoos don’t look too grand in photographs.
+It’s worth it to wait a couple of days before photographing these tattoos.

 4. Take a Variety of Photos

-I think the primary aspect of tattoo photography that makes photographers hesitant is posing.
+I think the primary aspect that makes photographers hesitant is posing.
 How do you pose the subject in a way that is flattering to both them and the tattoo?

 The best way to figure this out is to watch how the tattoo moves when your subject moves.
-What poses highlight the artwork in the most flattering way and what movements distort it into something unflattering.
+Pay attention to what poses highlight the artwork in the most flattering way and what movements distort it into something unflattering.

 2. Use a Simple Background to Make the Tattoos Stand Out